Dame Janet Suzman DBE

 Parent of Tim (18)

 Flute was set up in 2014 to create productions of Shakespeare for inclusive audiences.
-We specialise in international touring, performing at major European festivals as well as partnering with Teatre Lliure in Barcleona with our pioneering productions for children with autism and their families.
+We specialise in international touring, performing at major European festivals as well as partnering with Orange Tree Theatre in Richmond and Teatre Lliure in Barcelona with our pioneering productions for children with autism and their families.
 Our productions are targeted toward the widest possible audience, encompassing all ages and languages by defying traditional expectations of Shakespeare.
 We have two ways of making our work; both are immersive and intimate.

 The first strips away the pomp and ceremony of Shakespeare’s plays to reveal the essence of their humanity with fresh, original theatricality.
 Hamlet and Twelfth Night are made in this way and both made their world premieres at international festivals.
-Hamlet began in Poland at the Gdansk Shakespeare Festival in 2015 and in 2017 Twelfth Night premiered in Spain at The Festival de Teatro Clasico de Almagro.
+Hamlet began in Poland at the Gdansk Shakespeare Festival in 2015 and Twelfth Night premiered in Spain at The Festival de Teatro Clasico de Almagro in 2017.
 Hamlet continued to tour to the major European Shakespeare festivals, performing in Romania, Denmark, Germany and Spain as well as a four week run in London’s West End.
+Twelfth Night will be touring the European festivals during Spring/Summer 2018.
 The experience of sharing Shakespeare with diverse audiences across the world is essential to Flute’s way of working.

 “I was blown away by the sensitive performance of the group of dedicated and highly knowledgeable actors who managed to immerse and involve a group of adolescents with severe autism in their creative interpretation of the Tempest.
 I think very highly of the work of Flute Theatre and thoroughly recommend their approach.
 It is a wonderful contribution to a more holistic education of individuals with autism, and it would seem to be applicable at all ages and all abilities, including those without language.”